martin-garaj/martin-garaj.github.io/_pages/cv.md

 Service and leadership
 ======
+* Mentor and Group leader in Nexteria
-* Hackatons, CyberPort Business competition, Nexteria mentor and group leader,
+* CyberPort Business competition
+* Hackatons